 Blood of the Caesars: How the Murder of Germanicus Led to the Fall of Rome by Stephen Dando-Collins.
 Suggests that the killing of Germanicus -- grandson of Mark Antony, adopted son of Tiberius, father of Caligula, and grandfather of Nero -- caused the Roman empire's collapse four centuries later.

-Caligula: The Corruption of Power by Anthony A. Barrett.
-Was Caligula really a depraved despot?
-Barrett reevaluates this infamous figure in the context of the system that gave him absolute power.
+Caligula: The Abuse of Power by Anthony A. Barrett.
+Examines whether Caligula was really a depraved despot.

 Caligula by Sam Wilkinson.
 This biography examines the events of Caligula's reign to investigate whether his infamy was fully deserved.